HPE-Haven-OnDemand/slackbot-havenondemand/README.md

 ```
 @name_of_bot: text_index_to_search ; what you want to query
 ```
 i.e. Mention the bot, specify which text index you’d like to search from, followed by a semicolon, followed by query (e.g. `@name_of_bot: companywiki ; vacation policy`).
 The bot will respond back with a list of documents and their summaries from the wiki that match your query.
-Respond back to the bot with which document you wish to see all of and the bot will delightfully respond back with it.
+Respond back to the bot with which document you wish to see all of and the bot will delightfully respond back with the full document.

-**Note: you don't need to import from slack for this to work.
-Indexes already in Haven OnDemand will work**
+**Note: you do _not_ need to import from Slack for this to work.
+Indexes already in Haven OnDemand will work.**

 ## How to list name of indexes and connectors (imports)
 In your slack channel, say the following: